04 January 2022

-Whilst many in the construction industry will no doubt be disappointed with the way 2021 culminated, with supply chain issues, labour shortages and the Omicron variant exacting their toll on sector performance, there are plenty of reasons to be optimistic going into 2022 and beyond.
+Whilst many in the construction industry will no doubt be disappointed with the way 2021 culminated, with supply chain issues, labor shortages and the Omicron variant exacting their toll on sector performance, there are plenty of reasons to be optimistic going into 2022 and beyond.

 Every year we put together a bi-annual forecast which offers a vertical-by-vertical snapshot of the construction sector.
 Published at the end of last year, its key takeaway is an across-the-board rebound with the value of underlying project (under £100m in value), rising 7% this year and a further 5% in 2023.

 The figures are being borne out by the findings of our proprietary Indexes and Reviews which, despite poor project start performance, identify a fast growing pipeline of main contract awards and planning approvals in Q.4, indicating plenty of work across the UK in the next 24 months.

 Partly, this boost is down to a number of factors from greater public sector investment in critical infrastructure to a boost in civil engineering major project workloads.

 What’s clear is there are plenty of opportunities to be had, it’s just knowing the right places to look as, regardless of specialism, the pattern of post-COVID UK construction is evolving at a fast pace.

 Construction workloads are already being rebuilt, and the best performing sectors now will vary from those pre-Pandemic.
 For example, structural changes to social norms are expected to create new opportunities in data center and logistics construction, as well as office and retail refurbishment and repurposing.

 Agile contractors are already seeing new and evolving opportunities with savvy ones investing to strengthen their capabilities and capacity in these niches.
 This will no doubt be consistent across every region of the UK, in line with the Government’s leveling-up agenda.